harryleesan/kubernetes-workshop/README.md

    They should be named, _productpage-v1_, _details-v1_, _reviews-v1_, _reviews-v2_, _reviews-v3_ and _ratings-v1_.

 ## 2.3 View the application logs

 We can access the logs of the pods from the Kubernetes dashboard.

 1. Select `pods` and view the logs of your pods (try and find where they are).
-Productpage does not log to _stdout, so you won't be able to view any logs for this pod.
+Productpage does not log to _stdout_, so you won't be able to view any logs for this pod.

 ## 2.4 Access your BookInfo application

 Now our services and pods are running fine.
 Let's access Productpage and see it in action.